densitydesign/teaching-dd15/content/course-results/es03/body.md

   desc: "Online dating services allow you to connect with new people over the internet to develop personal, romantic or sexual relationships.
 If at some point you decide to delete your account, prepare for a frustrating experience: dating apps really don’t want you to leave!"

 - group: group10
-  title: "Welcome To City X!"
+  title: "Welcome to City X"
-  subtitle: ""
+  subtitle: "Encounter facial recognition being a normal commuter in a high-tech city.
+It's time to get up, to begin your regular but a new day!"
   image: "../../assets/img/es03/cover-g10.jpg"
-  desc: ""
+  desc: "City X is an over populated metropolis in China.
+This research aims to analyze & engage the western public about complex & controversial social issues of facial recognition through the analysis of data contents by designing a behavioral map of a person's daily activity line."
 ---

-In this phase students turn part of the research carried out in the previous phase into discursive communication artifacts that expose, show or make known the critical aspects of the subjects researched to a specific audience.
+In the last phase, students turn part of the research carried out in the previous phase into discursive communication artifacts that expose, show or make known the critical aspects of the subjects researched to a specific audience.
 To this end, the aim is to design communication artifacts that invite the public to reflect and act on the explored subjects.

-During this phase students reflect on the meaning and agency of "the public", how different groups mobilize around various issues and how data can play a central role in the process of forming publics.
-Students are also encouraged to recognize the political role that their design practices play with technology and how they impact on society.
+Students reflect on the meaning and agency of "the public", how different groups mobilize around various issues and how data can play a central role in the process of forming publics, and they are also encouraged to recognize the political role that their design practices play with technology and how they impact on society.

-The aim of the final phase of the course is for students to apply their communication design skills by using data to construct alternative narratives that expose, explain and/or explore the results of their research for an identified audience.
 The result of the phase is an experimental digital artifact that can be used by a specific audience to act on the topic.